-Districts shall submit water conservation projects via FUSION by October 4, 2021.
-Please see instructions on how to enter PFPs in the instructions above.
+Districts shall submit water conservation projects via FUSION by October 24, 2022.
+Please see instructions on how to enter PFPs in the instructions below.
 The changes for entering water conservation projects are the following:

 - 1. Project's Intent and Scope: Type in the description of the water project and which areas on campus are being affected. - 2.
-Program Disciplines(s): Select "Water Conservation"

-- 3. Project Type: Select "Other" from the drop down menu - 4.
-Adverse Immediate Effect(s) if Uncorrected (justification attached): Select "Code Violation" from the drop down menu - 5.
-Complete the remaining form per usual
+Project Type: Select "Other" from the drop down menu. - 3.
+Adverse Immediate Effect(s) if Uncorrected (justification attached): Select "Code Violation" from the drop down menu. - 4.
+Complete the remaining form per usual.